 Early History of the Bickerstaffe family

-Another 169 words (12 lines of text) covering the years 1639, 1714, 1685, 1713 and are included under the topic Early Bickerstaffe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bickerstaffe research.
+Another 48 words (3 lines of text) covering the years 1639, 1714, 1685, 1713 and are included under the topic Early Bickerstaffe History in all our PDF Extended History products and printed products wherever possible.

 Bickerstaffe Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Bickerstaffe has appeared include Bickerstaffe, Bickerstaff, Bickerstath, Bickerstathe, Bickersteth and many more.